TheArtificial/theartificial.nl/source/blog/2015-11-17-prototyping.md

 **Xcode** has a few native effects and transitions that can be used without writing any code, but unique animations not included in their presets requires you to code from scratch.

-**InVision** curelly lacks effects.
+**InVision** cruelly lacks effects.
 While transition animations are available, nothing custom can be made.
 If your app has unique animations, you'll want to try something more robust, at least until they launch [Motion](http://blog.invisionapp.com/motion-prototype-animation/).

 ##### Adjusting the feel
 In the very likely case that you'll want to tweak your animations, you'll want a tool that doesn't require you tearing apart half your work.
 Luckily, all the tools we tried that handled animations provided easy ways to do so.

 In **Xcode**, a transition's durations and effect intensities can be adjusted precisely through code sheets.
-In the some cases (such as imported libraries of animations), you can also tweak parameters thanks to the editor.
+In some cases (such as imported libraries of animations), you can also tweak parameters thanks to the editor.

 **Pixate** uses numeric value inputs, and **Principle** uses sliders to adjust the timeline.